GiviMAD/rustpotter/README.md

 ## Description

-This project allows to detect specific wake words on a live audio stream, to do so it generates a set of features from some audio samples to later compare them with the features generated from a live stream, to calculate the probability of a match.
+This project allows to detect specific wake words on a live audio stream.

+ To do so it generates a set of features from some audio samples to later compare them with the features generated from the live stream, to calculate the probability of a match.

 The features can be loaded from a previous generated model file or extracted from the samples before start the live streaming.

+## Web Demo

+ This [web demo](https://givimad.github.io/rustpotter-worklet-demo/) is available so you can quickly try out Rustpotter using a web browser

+ It includes some models generated using multiple voices from a text-to-speech service, you can also load your own ones.

 ## Audio Format